jamesbdunlop/jamesbdunlop.github.io/_posts/maya/om2/2019-02-15-nodeEditorCmds.md

 lastUpdated: "02-15-2019"
 category: om2
 ---

+WORK IN PROGRESS
+Prob posted this a bit soon, still okay to ref the concept but I'm getting different mem address' for the funcs in the class now compared to maya will fix that asap and update the post..

 <a href ="https://github.com/jamesbdunlop/neMenuManager">GitHubRepo</a>
-with all the current WIP files for this little side proj.
+With all the current WIP files for this little side proj.

 So the nodeEditor in Maya can register commands on nodes using
 customInclusiveNodeItemMenuCallbacks: <a href="https://jamesbdunlop.github.io/om2/2018/04/21/nodeMenusNEd.html">Part01</a>